genboy/Festival/README.md

   - [x] enter: on entering the area
   - [x] center: when in the center of the area
   - [x] leave: when leaving the area
-  - [ ] ?: more area event types to consider

-  - [ ] Submit to poggit
+  - [x] Submit to poggit

-  - [ ] Gather code and concept suggestions

-	=> Testing possibilities;
-    - design a minigame park
+	=> Testing possibilities; use as portals and shields, design a minigame park, create a quest/parcour..
-    - create a quest/parcour
-    - use stable wormholes
-    - ..
-Endless right?
-This step will take a while :)

-  - [ ] we can try to add an area tranformer method - using or copying iProtector area's for Festival events

   - [ ] Develop a method to sync/log other plugins/Multiplayer/Timeline/Story/Minigame attachted events in given area's
+  - [ ] options to add more area event types
+  - [ ] add an area tranformer method - using or copying iProtector area's for Festival events
+  - [ ] Add an UI panel

 ### History